 - The reputation of the program among peers in the discipline including national rankings and the extent to which the program is regarded as a leader in the field.

 - The likelihood that the program can significantly enhance its standing in the field.
 In particular, the review committee should recommend priorities and strategies that will enable the unit to rise in quality and reputation.

-- Improvements that are possible without significant investments of University resources.
+- Improvements possible without significant investments of University resources.